munificent/craftinginterpreters/book/hash-tables.md

 We need to recalculate the buckets for each of the existing entries in the hash table.
 That in turn could cause new collisions which we need to resolve.
-So the simplest way to handle that is to rebuild the table from scratch by re-inserting every entry into the new empty array:
+So the simplest way to handle that is to rebuild the table from scratch by re-inserting every entry into the new empty array.

 ^code re-hash (2 before, 2 after)